lancearlaus/lancearlaus.github.io/_posts/2015-05-27-Akka-Streams-Using-Buffers.md

 The code above looks fine and may run just fine for small differences (hey, my tests pass!).
 However, it's got a subtle deadlock bug that will rear its ugly head intermittently, the worst type to wrangle in production.

-Deadlock occurs due to the behavior of `Broadcast` and `Zip`. `Broadcast` won't emit an element until all outputs (branches) signal demand while `Zip` won't signal demand until all its inputs (branches) have emitted an element.
+Deadlock occurs due to the `Drop` combined with the behavior of `Broadcast` and `Zip`. `Broadcast` won't emit an element until all outputs (branches) signal demand while `Zip` won't signal demand until all its inputs (branches) have emitted an element.
 This makes sense since `Broadcast` is constrained by the slowest consumer and `Zip` must emit well-formed tuples.

-Uneven branches create a flow where the `Broadcast` stage waits for demand that's never signalled while the `Zip` stage waits for an element that never arrives.
+Unbalanced branches create a flow where the `Broadcast` stage waits for demand that's never signalled while the `Zip` stage waits for an element that never arrives.
 Let's apply the basic rule of Reactive Streams to understand why.

 > Rule: Producers emit elements in response to demand

 Sounds familar, right?
 This basic rule is, of course, the essence of push-based systems that use demand-based back pressure.

-Here's what happens in our simple example.
+Here's a detailed look at what happens in our simple example.

 <iframe src="http://clips.animatron.com/693b6b4c865ed7d0344d6ab4276b7d59?w=758&h=240&t=0&r=1" width="758" height="240" frameborder="0"></iframe>